 While it is heartbreaking to see your baby screaming, grunting, and squirming in pain, you can find comfort in knowing that it is relatively normal in infants.

 Did you know on average, newborn babies passes a gas 13-21 times a day?

 Yes!!
 No kidding!

-It is funny when you hear your little one pass that roaring fart bombs at days and nights.
-Which is actually a good thing.
-Problem arises when they can’t pass gas freely.
-When it gets trapped in their intestine, results in bloating and discomfort.
+It is funny when you hear your little one pass that roaring fart bombs at days and nights, which is actually a good thing.
+The problem arises when they can’t pass gas freely.
+When it gets trapped in their intestine, it results in bloating and discomfort.

-This inability to pass gas calls for a very unhappy baby, and an unhappy baby make for one cranky parent.
+This inability to pass gas calls for a very unhappy baby and an unhappy baby makes for one cranky parent.

 Once upon a time, I was one sleepless and cranky parent.
-If you are one right now, I can understand what it feels like to deal with a gassy newborn.
+If you are one right now, I can understand what it feels like to deal with a baby screaming in pain from gas.

 With lots of research, I have learned a lot about how to relieve gas pain in babies.
 If you are seeking some serious help, keep reading to find the right solution for your gassy newborn.

 This post contains affiliate links.
 As an affiliate and Amazon associate, I earn commission on qualified purchase at no extra cost to you.